 Learn Orienteering (a pamphlet).
 Silva Orienteering Services. -– Sheet of 14 panels of orienteering information, including how to read maps, the parts of the compass, tips on orienteering, etc.

 Learn Orienteering.
 Leif Rebard.
-Norway, 1990. – 12 full-color worksheets intended to acquaint the beginner with maps&how to orienteer using them.
+Norway, 1990. – 12 full-color worksheets intended to acquaint the beginner with maps and how to orienteer using them.
 Very good for elementary school ages.
 Answer Book and Instructor's Guide also available.

 M.A.P.S.
 Book 2 – Land of the Blue Lights.
 Bonnie and Robbie Risby.
 USA, 1994. – An integrated approach to geography for young people (grades 3-4), each book takes learners to a special location where they meet the residents via captivating stories.
 Related reproducible worksheets after each story teach and reinforce map reading skills.
 Each book has a full-color poster of the book's location, plus ideas for additional hands-on activities.